Travel Option versus Non-Travel Option

 2. Pay the SEVIS fee once you have your I-20 or DS-2019

 3. Apply for a change of status to the USCIS.
 The application should include:

-- a check or money order made payable to United States Citizenship and Immigration Services (or USCIS) in the amount of $290
+- a check or money order made payable to the U.S. Department of Homeland Security in the amount of $290

 - a completed USCIS Form I-539